 OIST Science Challenge

-OIST Science Challenge 2019 will be providing participants with a unique opportunity to extend their scientific education and experience research.
-We also offer valuable information to help them prepare for a doctoral program.
-Through various interactions with OIST faculty, postdocs, and PhD students, the participants will learn about research conducted at OIST, and skills needed to survive and enjoy a PhD life.
-At the end of the workshop, participants will be asked to present a submitted slide presentation on the theme "Think Big, Start Small" in light of their experience throughout the week.
+OIST Science Challenge workshop will be providing participants with a unique opportunity to extend their scientific education and experience research.
+We also offer valuable information and tips to help them prepare for a doctoral program.
+Through a series of activities with faculty, postdocs, as well as with PhD students, the participants will learn about research conducted at OIST, and skills needed to survive and enjoy a PhD life.
+At the end of the workshop, participants will be asked to present a submitted slide presentation on the theme "Diversity in Science" in light of their experience throughout the week.
 The presentation will be shared with the OIST community.

-Airfare, travel insurance, accommodation, and meals during the workshop will be provided by OIST.
+Airfare, accommodation, and meals during the workshop will be provided by OIST.

-- Write a statement of the reasons why you wish to apply for the workshop, under 200 words in English, on the last page of the slide presentation (see sample).
+- Statement (200 words in English) - describe reasons why you wish to apply for the workshop, and upload it on the last page of the slide presentation (see sample).

 Application materials will be carefully reviewed based on the following criteria.

 From submitted applications, about 20 candidates will be selected and invited to the workshop.
 During the final slide presentation of those candidates, the following criteria will also be considered:

 *Please beware that the office will be closed from December 28th until January 3rd, due to Japanese national holidays.
 We will only respond to inquiries after coming back to the office.